isomerpages/pa-kembangancc/Programmes/lifelong-learning/_posts/2022-08-31-post-Walk–In Interview at Bedok Town Square (29 September).md

 	</tbody>
 </table>

-Workforce Singapore (WSG) is organising a walk-in interview at Bedok Town Square on 29 September 2022.
+Visit the Walk-In Interview @ Bedok Town Square on 29 Sep 2022.
+There are job roles across various industries such as Food & Beverage, Retail and Logistics.

 <b>Wish to join this walk-in interview?</b>
 <div>